aptos-foundation/registry-projects/README.md

 ---
 ## Overview

 Welcome to The Registry!
 This curated list of projects is designed to provide you with guidance on potential projects that you can build for the Aptos Network.
 We have already received applications from hundreds of exceptional projects for the Aptos Foundation Grant Program – if you already have something in mind, submit your applications there!
-However, If you're seeking guidance for what you can work on at the moment, you've come to the right place!
+However, If you're seeking guidance for what you can work on at the moment, you've come to the right place.

 The Registry curates a list of project ideas that we consider vital for fostering the growth and decentralization of the Aptos Ecosystem.
 Take some time to explore the project list, application process, guidelines, and apply using the link below if you see anything that interests you or aligns with your team’s skill sets.
 We look forward to reviewing your applications!